 Pull planning is a new revolutionary method to work with the project schedule in reverse order.
-The pull planning schedule works by identifying and isolating project phases adding detail in reverse order.
-The backward process will eventually add more detailed than a look ahead schedule when it is worked out in a reverse process when details and scopes are clearly defined and analyzed The pull planning process is derived from the actual project schedule when steps are analyzed, and details are added based on collaborative input from all responsible manager and superintendents.
+The pull planning schedule works by identifying and isolating project phases, adding detail in reverse order.
+The backward process will eventually add more detailed than a look ahead schedule when it is worked out in a reverse process when details and scopes are clearly defined and analyzed, The pull planning process is derived from the actual project schedule when steps are analyzed, and details are added based on collaborative input from all responsible managers and superintendents.

 How Pull Planning Works